matanui159/textgl/README.md

 Me.
 Joshua Minter.
 [Here's my website](https://matanui159.github.io).

 ## What?
-I don't know.
 There's a description above.
 Don't be so lazy.

 ## When?
 Now.